felipelaptrin/data-lake/README.md

 # Data Lake

 ## Description
-This project aims to create a simple Data Lake using AWS infrastructure, composed by S3 and Glue Data Catalog.
+This project aims to create a simple Data Lake using AWS infrastructure, composed of S3 and Glue Data Catalog.
 To achieve this goal, the project targets three main topics:
 - IaaC

-    Instead of building the infrastructure and interact with AWS services using the console, the entire infrastructure of this project was built using Terraform as a tool to implement and control the deploy infrastructure.
+    Instead of building the infrastructure and interacting with AWS services using the console, the entire infrastructure of this project was built using Terraform as a tool to implement and control the deployed infrastructure.
 All artifacts reside inside the `/artifacts` folder.

 - Data processing

-    All data processing were made using Spark inside EMR clusters.
-To garantee a low cost (since this is a proof of concept project) a pool of spot instances were used.
-The dataset used were saved in a colunar format (Parquet) with snappy compression algorith.
+    All data processing was made using Spark inside EMR clusters.
+To guarantee a low cost (since this is a proof of concept project) a pool of spot instances were used.
+The dataset used was saved in a columnar format (Parquet) with snappy compression algorithm.

 - CI/CD

-    To garantee a better approach by using good devops practices two workflow were created by using Github Actions.
-Pushes made into the `develop` branch validate the Terraform articts while pushes made into the `main` branch apply the artifacts.
+    To guarantee a better approach by using good devops practices two workflows were created by using Github Actions.
+Pushes made into the `develop` branch validate the Terraform artifacts while pushes made into the `main` branch apply the artifacts.

 ## Architecture

 The Terraform artifacts created are responsible for creating the following items:
 - S3
-    - Datalake bucket
+    - Data Lake bucket
 - IAM
     - IAM Role for EMR EC2 instances
     - IAM Service Role for EMR